 Basement Window Problems

-When we talk to customers about the problems they are having with their basement windows, there are only a few different possibilities due to the inherent simplicity in the product.
+When we talk to customers about the problems they are having with their basement egress windows, there are only a couple different possibilities due to the inherent simplicity in the product.

 Windows are Drafty or Do not Let in Light